ZeusWPI/zeus.ugent.be/content/blog/22-23/repurposing_ewaste.md

 <%= figure 'https://pics.zeus.gent/1KuJq7Ac8PeNiW4Zwxd1JayXWvnjSC97TXKwPQaF.png', 'Hexdump after editing' %>

 We've now reached all our goals: the set-top box automatically boots into Linux, with support for Ethernet and HDMI.
 The original Android install still boots when the special USB stick is not inserted.

+If you have questions or somethings is not clear, feel free to contact me.